 If you are a parent, your child has probably pressed you on gaining access to things on the screen that “push the limits.”
 With three boys (ages 8, 12, and 16), my wife and I have been in the thick of this for quite some time!
 Our kids often want access to scary movies, but should we let them?
 Could they be harmful?

 Although I’ve written a book about tech/life balance, this is still a struggle.
-But, hey, if there were easy answers to any of this, you wouldn’t be reading this blog… and I wouldn’t ube writing it.
+But, hey, if there were easy answers to any of this, you wouldn’t be reading this blog… and I wouldn’t be writing it.

 Those Tough Questions That Or Kids Ask